Voyager Series User Manual

 • Connect the calculator with a miniUSB cable to the computer.

-• Enable the Serial Console Mode on the calculator: ON + C see Special Key Combinations chapter for more details.
+• Enable the Serial Console Mode on the calculator: see Setup menu for more details.

 • Find the Serial Port Name